-3.2.2 Stage at which formal consent must be granted to developer
+3.2.2.
+Stage at which Formal Consent Must Be Granted to the Developer

-Attention should also be drawn to the fact that consent procedures can be somewhat awkward.
+Attention should also be drawn to the fact that consent procedures can be somewhat burdensome.
 A phased project might be carried out provided it is subject to several consents (e.g., planning permission, industrial operations consent, water extraction or water discharge consent, etc.).
 The following questions arise: which of these decisions properly constitute development consent and, as a result, trigger the procedural requirements in paragraph 3?
 Should the screening assessment or the full assessment apply at every stage and for any decisions?
-Or, should the assessment requirements apply exclusively at a particular stage?
-64 The Habitats Directive does not offer any answer to these questions.
-Reasoning by analogy, it is worth noting that the CJEU held, in Wells, 65 that where a consent procedure comprises several stages, the EIA requested under the EIA Directive must be carried out as soon as possible.
+Or, should the assessment requirements apply exclusively at a particular stage?85 The Habitats Directive does not offer any answer to these questions.
+Reasoning by analogy, it is worth noting that the CJEU held, in Wells,86 that where a consent procedure comprises several stages, the EIA requested under the EIA Directive must be carried out as soon as possible.

-3.2.3 Circumventing formal administrative consent by legislative acts
+3.2.3.
+Circumventing Formal Administrative Consent by Legislative Acts

 Another problem can occur when the legislature confers a legislative force to individual permits in order to prevent administrative or judicial review of the project.
-Such a system is provided in Belgium by the Flemish and Walloon legislation in order to allow major projects to be implemented without any control from the Belgian Conseil d'Etat (supreme
+Such a system is provided in Belgium by Flemish and Walloon laws in order to allow major projects to be implemented without any control from the Belgian Conseil d'Etat (supreme administrative court).87 This option not only puts the separation of powers at stake but is also in breach of the Aarhus Convention and related EIA Directives.88 Furthermore, the Article 6 obligations are incumbent on the Member States regardless of the nature of the national authority with